unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 Rich editor fields have the standard form field options of other forms fields in the Caldera Forms form builder.
 In addition they have these three fields:

-*   **Default **: This is a text area, for the default value of the field.
+*   **DefaultÂ **: This is a text area, for the default value of the field.
 It is [magic ta](https://calderaforms.com/doc/using-magic-tags-caldera-forms/)g enabled.
-*   **Language Code **: By default, this field’s interface is in English.
+*   **Language CodeÂ **: By default, this fieldâ€™s interface is in English.
 You can enter a supported language code here to change the language.
     *   [Click here for documentation on creating your own translation](https://alex-d.github.io/Trumbowyg/documentation.html#add-localization).
-    *   **Sanitization Level **: This sets the type of HTML tags that are allowed.
+    *   **Sanitization LevelÂ **:Â This sets the type of HTML tags that are allowed.
 Developers should [see this section](#developer-info) for more information.

 ### Language Codes